sushma-r/sushma-r.github.io/_posts/2014-3-19-Laravel-Happy-Coding.md

 ---
 layout: post
-title: Generators in PHP 5.5
+title: Laravel - Happy Coding
 ---

 Laravel is a web application framework with expressive, elegant syntax and with the amazing following features.